Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-In all provinces except Quebec, the most typical form of security over personal property is a general security agreement which is given legal effect by execution by the parties.
-Each provincial statute has rules governing how a security interest may attach to personal property.
-Perfection of a personal property security interest is governed by provincial statute, but typically takes the form of registration or possession.
+In all provinces except Quebec, the most typical form of security over personal property is a general security agreement.
+Each province has slightly different rules governing the attachment of a security interest to personal property and the perfection of such security interest.
+Typically, perfection is accomplished by either registration of the security interest or possession.

-The most typical form of security or immovable property is a mortgage, which must be in writing and registered against title to real property.
-Each province has a statue governing the validity and enforceability of mortgages registered in its jurisdiction.
+The most typical form of security on immovable property is a mortgage.
+A mortgage must be in writing and registered against title to real property.
+Each province has a statute governing the validity and enforceability of mortgages registered in its jurisdiction.

 Ranking of creditors

 How are creditors’ claims ranked in insolvency proceedings?

 Generally, claims in an insolvency proceeding are ranked as follows:

 - Secured claims – these are established through the application of the provincial statute governing security interests (in Ontario, the Personal Property Security Act) or the Quebec Civil Code and are ranked according to the legislative scheme.